fwee1996/Fur-Ever-Home/README.md

 ## Installation
 Clone down the repository
-In the root of the folder of the project run 'npm install' Install JSON-Server by running 'npm i json-server'
+In the root of the folder of the project run `npm install` Install JSON-Server by running `npm i json-server`
-In a seperate gitbash window, navigate to the API folder and run 'json-server database.json -p 8088 -w' In the root folder start the app by running 'npm run dev'
+In a seperate gitbash window, navigate to the API folder and run `json-server database.json -p 8088 -w` In the root folder start the app by running `npm run dev`

 ## Walkthrough
 ## Homepage